Quantco/datajudge/docs/source/examples/example_dates.rst

     # up these tests.
     test_constraint = collect_data_tests(requirements)

-Please note that the ``DateNoOverlap`` and ``DateNoGap`` constraints also exist in a slightly different form: ``DateNoOverlap2d`` and ``DateNoGap2d``.
+Please note that the ``DateNoOverlap`` Constraints also exist in a slightly different form: ``DateNoOverlap2d``.
-As the names suggest, these can operate in 'two date dimensions'.
+As the names suggest, it can operate in 'two date dimensions'.
+Said constraint be added with :meth:`datajudge.WithinRequirement.add_date_no_overlap_2d_constraint`.

-For example, let's assume a table with four date columns, representing two ranges in distinct dimensions, respectively:
+For instance, we could imagine a table with four date columns, representing two ranges in distinct dimensions, respectively:

 * ``date_from``: Date from when a price is valid
 * ``date_to``: Date until when a price is valid
 * ``date_definition_from``: Date when a price definition was inserted
 * ``date_definition_to``: Date until when a price definition was used

-Analogously to the unidimensional scenario illustrated here, one might care for certain constraints in two dimensions.